1983 Stanley Cup Final: Game summaries

 Billy Smith limited the Oilers to just six goals in the four games, and shut them out in seven out of twelve periods.
 Smith was also noted for his slashes and feigned injuries in that series, which made him unpopular with the Edmonton Journal, which named him "PUBLIC ENEMY NO. 1", "Mr. Obnoxious", "Samaurai [sic] Billy", "Jack the Ripper" and "a creep".
 After a slash on Glenn Anderson's knee prevented him from practicing the next day, Oilers manager and coach Glen Sather unsuccessfully complained to the NHL that Smith deserved an attempt-to-injure match penalty, and then took his case to the press, suggesting that the Oilers could take out Smith.
 Smith responded, "Let's face it.
 If Semenko runs at me and hurts me, anything could happen, and the victim could be Gretzky.
 If they want blood...."
 Smith did, however, earn a five-minute penalty for slashing Wayne Gretzky.

-In game four, Smith's dive resulted in referee Andy Van Hellemond giving Anderson a five-minute penalty.

-In his first appearance in the Finals, Gretzky assisted on four of the Oilers' six goals but failed to score himself.
+In his first appearance in the Final, Gretzky assisted on four of the Oilers' six goals but failed to score himself.
 While no Islander was assigned to mark Gretzky, the Oilers superstar found himself checked as soon as he got the puck.
 The Islanders' tactics were described as a "rope-a-dope", using their experience and patience to hang on in the face of the Oilers' furious attack.
 The Islanders permitted Edmonton to take long shots from poor angles, but cleared the rebounds and kept the front of the net open so Smith could see.
 The Sutter brothers, Duane and Brent, led with seven and five points, respectively in the first three games.
 Duane played a particularly important role in the absence of Bossy in game one.
 Bossy netted his second Stanley Cup-winning goal.

 After game four, the Oilers players walked past the Islanders' dressing room and noticed many of the Islanders players exhausted and covered in ice packs rather than wildly celebrating, with Wayne Gretzky suggesting that this gave the Oilers inspiration that they needed in order to win next year.

+Game one

+The Oilers heavily outshot the Islanders in game one, but could not get anything past Billy Smith, who made 35 saves for his third shutout of the postseason.
+The Islanders won the game 2–0, giving them a 1–0 lead in the series.